George King (footballer, born 1923): Career

 King played for the Royal Air Force during World War II.
 During the war, he narrowly escaped death when he was aboard a ship that was sunk by a U-boat.
 He signed with Newcastle United in 1945, despite interest from Burnley.
 He played two Second Division games in 1946–47, before injury restricted his progress.
 He swapped St James' Park for Boothferry Park when he transferred to Hull City.
-He spent 1947–48 and 1948–49 with Hull City, featuring in three Third Division North games for Raich Carter's "Tigers".
+King joined Hull City in March 1948 and made his debut as a replacement for Norman Moore in the final stages of the 1947–48 season.
+He made one further Third Division North appearance for the "Tigers" in October 1948 before leaving the club in April 1949.

 He joined Port Vale for a four-figure fee in April 1949.
+His brother Ray was a player there and the two played alongside each other.
 He scored twice on his debut, a 3–1 win over Torquay United at the Old Recreation Ground on 23 April.
 He scored three goals in eight Third Division South games in 1949–50, but lost his place in October 1949.
-He was sold on to Barrow for a four-figure fee in February 1950 by manager Gordon Hodgson.
+He was sold to Barrow for a four-figure fee in February 1950 by manager Gordon Hodgson.
+King scored a hat-trick against Halifax Town in March 1950 and finished the following season as Barrow's leading scorer with 20 goals.
 He scored 35 goals in 86 Third Division North games for Jack Hacking's "Bluebirds", before leaving Holker Street for Bradford City on a £4,500 transfer.
+His £4,500 transfer was reportedly a record fee paid between clubs in the Third Division North.

-He scored nine times in 23 games for Ivor Powell's "Bantams" in 1952–53 in a brief stay at Valley Parade.
+King scored nine times in 23 games for Ivor Powell's "Bantams" in 1952–53 in a brief stay at Valley Parade.
 He later scored five goals in 21 Third Division South games for Archie Clark's Gillingham.
-He left Priestfield and the Football League and played for United Counties League side King's Lynn before he was appointed player-coach at Cambridgeshire League side Ely City, becoming the club's first manager in June 1955.
+King left Priestfield and the Football League and played for United Counties League side King's Lynn before he was appointed player-coach at Cambridgeshire League side Ely City, becoming the club's first manager in June 1955.
 He led the club to the first round of the FA Cup in 1956–57, at which point they lost out to Torquay United.
 After retiring, he became a chiropodist.
 He died in 2009, having suffered with alzheimer's disease.